yasarsabir/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
-This repository conatins the codes for building an ETL pipeline using Python, Pandas, and either Python dictionary methods.
+This repository conatins the codes for building an ETL pipeline using Python and Pandas.

 ## Crowfunding Description
 This repository contains a jupyternotebook that has the codes for building an ETL pipeline using Python, Pandas, and either Python dictionary methods.
-As a team, we utilise pandas method rather than the regular expressions to extract and transform the data.
+As a team, we utilised the pandas method rather than the regular expressions (regex) to extract and transform the data.

-Four CSV files were generated at the end of the ETL process (campaign.csv, contacts.csv, category.csv and subcategory.csv).
-These files were used to create an ERD and a table schema which are within this repository.
+Four CSV files were generated at the end of the ETL process (campaign.csv, contacts.csv, category.csv and subcategory.csv), which are all located with the resouces folder.
+These files were used to create an ERD (using DBD saved as a png ) and a crowdfunding table schema.
+All of these files which are within this repository.

 ## Installations